Automatic Pool Safety Cover-Compatible Thursday Pools Designs

 Aspen

-Aspen with tanning ledge Aspen Aspen
+Aspen with tanning ledge Aspen with tanning ledge Aspen with tanning ledge

 The Aspen design is our top-selling fiberglass pool design.
 The large, expansive tanning ledge gives you ample room to relax and play.
 Place a couple of loungers on this tanning ledge, and you’ll still have room for little ones to splash around.
 This rectangular design easily accommodates an automatic safety cover and boasts a wide-open swim area.
 The depth of this tanning ledge is 12”, which will give you a water depth of 6” to 8”.
 Aspen is available in multiple sizes.

-Check out the Aspen specs: 16’x 40’, 16’x 35’ and 14’x 35.
+Check out the Aspen specs: 16’x 40’, 16’x 35’, 14’x 35’, 14’x 30′, and 14’x25′.

 Cathedral LX